The Bottom Line

 WIN is formulated for use in front-loading or top loading washers and for hand washing.

-WIN is available online and in specialty sporting goods stores in the U.S.
+WIN is available online and in 300 retail outlets across the U.S.

 Guide Review - WIN High Performance Sport Laundry Detergent - Laundry Product Review